TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 TYPO3's salted password hash implementation based on `md5`_ and PHP`s crypt() function.
-It should not be used any longer and is only included for instances that still need to upgrade long time not seen users to better mechanisms.
+It should not be used any longer and is only included for instances that still need to upgrade upgrade outdated password hashes to better algorithms.

 PHP API